> Breast Cancer Screening Recommendations for Men at Higher Risk Due to an Inherited Gene Mutation or Strong Family History

 Learn about benign breast conditions in men.

-BRCA2 and BRCA1 inherited gene mutations and male breast cancer risk
+BRCA2 inherited gene mutations and the risk of breast cancer in men

 Learn about genetic testing.

-Learn more about risk factors for male breast cancer.
+Learn more about risk factors for breast cancer in men.